Scecina Memorial High School

 Scecina Memorial High School is a Roman Catholic co-educational high school located on the East Side of Indianapolis, Indiana.
-It is named in honor of Thomas Scecina, a priest from Indianapolis who was killed in action during the Second World War.
+It is named in honor of Fr.
+Thomas Scecina, a priest from Indianapolis who was killed in action during the Second World War.

 Athletics

 The Scecina Memorial Crusaders are members of the Indiana Crossroads Conference.
 The school colors are cardinal red and gold.
 The following IHSAA sanctioned sports are offered: